 Generally, it is presumed that foreign companies centrally manage information outside Viet Nam.

-These obligations may impose additional burden on foreign companies when they establish a representative office and a server in Viet Nam and conduct safety evaluation for cross-border data transfer.
+These obligations may impose additional burden on foreign companies when they establish a branch or representative office in Viet Nam and save data within the country.
 Viet Nam has committed to liberalize or partially liberalize various service fields based on GATS, including computer-related services and telecommunication services.

-In these fields, if a foreign business operator is treated actually less favorably than Vietnamese business operators, it may violate the national treatment obligation in Article 17 of GATS.
+In these fields, if a foreign business operator is treated actually less favourably than Vietnamese business operators, it may violate the national treatment obligation in Article 17 of GATS.